emissary-ingress/emissary/user-guide/install-ambassador-oss.md

 kubectl apply -f https://getambassador.io/yaml/tour/tour.yaml
 ```

-When the `Mapping` CRDs are applied, Ambassador  Open Sourcewill use them to configure routing:
+When the `Mapping` CRDs are applied, Ambassador Open Source will use them to configure routing:

 - The first `Mapping` causes traffic from the `/` endpoint to be routed to the `tour-ui` React application.
 - The second `Mapping` causes traffic from the `/backend/` endpoint to be routed to the `tour-backend` service.